 - Unlimited concurrent connections

-BEST FOR BUDGET:Surfshark is a great choice for online users on a tight budget, or who would rather spend their money on other things.
+BEST FOR BUDGET USERS:Surfshark is a great choice for online users on a tight budget, or who would rather spend their money on other things.
 The provider’s unlimited simultaneous connections policy makes it great for big families or small companies with lots of online users.
 30-day money-back guarantee.

 Read my full review of Surfshark.